BiBiServ/bibigrid/docs/README.md

 > alias bibigrid="java -jar /path/to/bibigrid-openstack-x.y.z.jar"
 ```

 Instead of the java command there will be used the 'bibigrid' command just created instead.
+Since the alias only applies in the current terminal session, it is recommended to add it to the
+'.bashrc' file in the home directory.

 ## Validating the cluster configuration
 Before starting the cluster directly after writing the configuration file, several components can be validated beforehand.